lisavetka-hub/rsschool-cv/cv.md

  HTML,CSS,PHP(base), Java Script(base)

 ### About me
  I study in a third-year collage in the specialty of "information security of automated systems".
 I wrote authentication and login programs and small programs for encrypting and decrypting messages.
-In my free time I train to make up sites.And i wrote a primitive browser game in Java Script for the competition.

 ### English lvl
  I had no practice with English, but I try to read articles and books in English in my free time.